Agriculture

 Industrial agriculture is certainly useful in terms of food security.
 However, its methods are far from beneficial to the environment.
 Shortened flora and fauna populations represent a significant disadvantage.
 It mainly happens due to agrochemical applications and monocropping practices.

 Apart from the expansion of new territories when wildlife loses its natural habitation areas, animals are greatly affected by chemical applications in industrial agriculture.
 While herbicides pollute natural resources, pesticides are rarely selective and kill beneficial species as well, like pollinators and soil-dwelling microorganisms contributing to its fertility.
 Recent researches report decreased farmland bird and bee populations due to heavy insecticides in industrial agriculture, being a significant threat to further farming business and ecology in general.
-Hormones mitigating plant diseases are another harmful issue of intensive farming.
+Hormones mitigating crop diseases are another harmful issue of intensive farming.

 The agrochemical effects of industrial agriculture conditioned serious governmental regulation worldwide via banning the most dangerous chemicals, especially those containing neonicotinoids.